Clash of the sales cultures

 There were training sessions held to train team “A” on the “B” product line, and vice-versa.
 These were combined with pretty solid marketing support and sales enablement tools for presenting solutions and quoting.

 The compensation plans between the two teams had been different.
 Now they were harmonized so that everyone was on the same page.
 There was no penalty for selling one product versus another.
 It was a pretty good plan.

 About a year after this plan went into effect the results were in.
-While they weren’t organized into “A” an “B” teams any longer, we all knew where individual sales team members had come from.
+While they weren’t organized into “A” and “B” teams any longer, we all knew where individual sales team members had come from.
 The former “Team A” sale people sold more “A” products and hadn’t sold much of the “B” stuff at all.
-It was pretty much the reverse with the former “Team B” sales people.
+It was pretty much the reverse with the former “Team B” salespeople.